chibbss/health-tech-dashboard/README.md

 ## System Architecture

-### 1. Data Collection (Wearable API/Mock Datasets)
+### 1. Data Collection (Mockaroo API / Mock Datasets)
-The app relies on user data input through the interface or mock datasets.
-Data points such as steps, calories burned, active minutes, weight, sleep duration, and disturbances are used to generate insights.
-In a production version, this data would be integrated from wearable APIs like Fitbit, Apple Health, or Google Fit.
+Since we couldn't quickly access free APIs for wearable devices, we used **Mockaroo** to generate mock health datasets, which simulate the types of data typically collected from wearables (steps, calories burned, active minutes, weight, sleep duration, and disturbances).
+The dataset was created with Mockaroo’s online tool, and it’s used here to simulate real-world data in the app.
+The link to Mockaroo is: [https://www.mockaroo.com/](https://www.mockaroo.com/).

+In the future, you can replace this mock data with real-time data from APIs like Fitbit, Google Fit, or Apple Health by integrating them into the data collection layer.

 ### 2. AI Agents
 Three core AI agents power the analysis: